stealthBS/demo1-repo/Alarms.md

 -----
 -----

-• first set all alarms.
+• [dn]Make your all alarm ready
-• then make their Jarvis assistant alarms.
+• then make their Jarvis assistant alarms, for this follow the .txt file in PC for Jarvis.

-• see White box writtens [dn]. . . . .
+• [dn]see White box writtens. . . . .
 • Mobile all notepad setting

-• Make your all alarm ready
+• go through all SSC bookmarks of the browser and then do the following tasks. . . . . .
 • SSC admit card
 • SSC exam from 1st week from Sepetember
-• SSC visit
+• SSC visit location
 • SSC preparation
 • SSC : exam syllabus, exam tiers or phases according to my relation applied positions. (take help of chatGPT or Youtube)
 • Before giving exam, try to give at least some MOCK TESTs to be used to with the SSC exam, which don't feel like new.